lilab-bioinfo/MAAS/README.md

 </p>

 Documentation and step-by-step tutorials (full data preparation and integration) can be found at <https://larrycpan.github.io/MAAS/>.
-Data for tutorial has been uploaded to Zenodo (https://zenodo.org/records/15621738).
+Data for tutorial has been uploaded to Zenodo (https://zenodo.org/records/15641500).
+We did not provide the BAM file due to the large file size.
+Users can obtain the file by running the cellranger pipeline using the data from GEO (https://www.ncbi.nlm.nih.gov/geo/) under the accession number GSE227265.

 In addition, we highly recommend installing [openBLAS](https://github.com/OpenMathLib/OpenBLAS) to speed matrix operations.